mohitsharma1750/LogAnalysis/README.md

   then 0 else 1 end)/count(log.status),2) as "error_percent" from log group by date(time)
   order by "error_percent" desc;

+  Alternatively, you can go to the directory where views.sql is located and run following command.
+It should be done  after importing the database from newsdata.sql.

+  psql -d news -f views.sql

 # How to run the application